tapegram/blog/blog/holiday_ml_project/readme.md

 5) Experiment with making the model a program-aided model and allow it to look up user and commit information to better inform summaries and personalization.

+6) Or even just add some simple non-ML rules to the system.
+Like "show this to a user if they have a recent commit in a file" or "show this if the diff if larger that x lines."
+Or we could identity these as indicators that we also feed to the summarization model so it has more context than the diff when generating a more personalized summary.

 ## Conclusion

 It's cool how far NLP and ML have come.
 I'm especially excited about how accessible and how much good tooling exists for this stuff now.
-I was able to get this out the door from basically scratch during the holidays in between family events, dinners, friends visiting, etc -- which is a great testament to the ease one can ramp up on this stuff.
+I was able to get this out the door despite knowing little about it and during the holidays in between family events, dinners, friends visiting, etc -- which is a great testament to the quality of tooling and efforts of the community to make ML accessable.

 I've only barely dipped my toes in, but it's cool to have gotten to go through the process (albeit without fine-tuning -- yet!).